Eclipse: Who? What? Where? When? and How?

 Figure 4 - A map of the United States showing the path of totality for the August 21, 2017 total solar eclipse.

 Times for partial and total phases of the eclipse vary depending on your location.
 This interactive eclipse map will show you times for the partial and total eclipse anywhere in the world.

 You never want to look directly at the sun without appropriate protection except during totality.
 That could severely hurt your eyes.
 However, there are many ways to safely view an eclipse of the sun including direct viewing – which requires some type of filtering device and indirect viewing where you project an image of the sun onto a screen.
 Both methods should produce clear images of the partial phase of an eclipse.
 Click here for eclipse viewing techniques and safety.

-Figure 5 - Check with local science museums, schools and astronomy clubs for eclipse glasses—or purchase an ISO 12312-2 compliant and CE certified pair of these special shades!
+Figure 5 - Check with local science museums, schools and astronomy clubs for eclipse glasses—or purchase an ISO 12312-2 compliant pair of these special shades!

 Figure 6 - This list describes when to wear your glasses and when you can safely look at the eclipse, only during totality!